City of Dubuque closes playgrounds, skate park as COVID-19 precaution

-The City of Dubuque today followed steps taken earlier in the week by other eastern Iowa communities, temporarily closing playground areas and Flora Skate Park to protect the public from the COVID-19 pandemic.
+The City of Dubuque on Friday followed steps taken earlier in the week by other eastern Iowa communities, temporarily closing playground areas and Flora Skate Park to protect the public from the COVID-19 pandemic.

 City parks will remain open.
 However, playground areas, play structures and the skate park will be closed, according to a city press release.